juntao/arenztopia/content/tourism.md

 The site contains five temples.
 The largest one is at the northern end and is dedicated to Pachamama, the goddess of earth.
 It is 125 feet in diameter and 200 feet tall.
 To the east is a smaller temple, which is dedicated to Viracocha, the creation god.
 It is now partially in ruins.
 To the west are three small temples dedicated to Inti (The god of the sun), Mama Quilla (The god of the moon), and Supay (The god of death).
 Inti's temple is completely in ruins.
 Mama Quilla's temple is complete.
 Supay's temple is partially in ruins.

+!
+INCORPORATE STUFF FROM HERE SO THAT RENZO WILL NOT GET ANGRY !
+The Inca National Historical site is a Historical site thats displays and preserves many of the temples and artifacts that the Incans brought when they first inhabited Arenztopia.
+It is also then home of many endangered species that only inhabit that area.
+It has dirt paths leading to the museums and exhibits.

+No vehicles except for buses provided by the park, and ranger vehicles.
+No civilian vehicles allowed.
+Bus fares cost 5 dollars for every adult there and back.
+Kids ride free.

+You will be able to find 6 ranger stations  across the park.
+There is one lodge at the site.
+Since there is such a small amount of lodging the cost is regularly 400 arenzos a night.
+Most people stay in hotels in close cities.

+2 restaraunts can be found at the INHS.
+The first is located in the main museum and it is called Inca Drinks and serves a variety of drinks, like a non-alchoholic Chicha, Bubble tea, Juice, and food like patatoes, dumplings, and much more.